-Recipient Portfolio Purpose Payable as at 30/6/22 \$ millions Christchurch City Council Large Permanent Towards the construction of a new footbridge over the Ōtākaro/Avon River at Dallington and the redevelopment of Avon Park.
-5.50 Greater New Brighton Community CLD Towards a community-led development programme.
-2.39 Coastguard Lyttelton Sport and Recreation Towards a replacement coastguard facility in Lyttelton.
-1.50 Sports House Sport and Recreation Towards the fit-out of the Sports House administration hub in the Metro Centre to provide a home for regional sporting organisations displaced by the earthquakes.
-0.29 Christchurch City Council Heritage and Culture Towards the Citizens' War Memorial new location site works.
-0.20 Heritage and Culture Towards the repair of earthquake damage to the Lancaster Park Memorial Gates.
-0.46 Total 10.34
+Recipient Portfolio Purpose Christchurch City Council Large Permanent For the construction of a new foot/cycle bridge over the Ōtākaro/Avon River at Dallington and towards the redevelopment of Avon Park.
+Greater New Brighton Community CLD Towards a community-led development programme.
+Coastguard Lyttelton Sport and Recreation Towards a replacement coastguard facility in Lyttelton.
+Sport Canterbury Sport and Recreation Towards the fit-out of the sports administration hub in the Parakiore Centre to provide a base for regional sporting organisations.